fpigeon/gatsby-blog/pages/articles/2017-03-12-vuejs/index.md

 })
 ```

 Congrats you have just setup your first Vue app.
-We are telling Vue to connect to the id `app` and then we are passing in the data `message` using the moustache syntax `{{ message }}`.
+We are telling Vue to connect to the id `app` and then we are passing in the data `message` using the mustache syntax `{{ message }}`.

 Vue.js is simple to work with and just makes sense.
-There is clear sepration from your markup, your logic, and styling.
+There is a clear separation from your markup, your logic, and styling.
 Contrasting React's JSX, everything was jumbled up in there.

 Bonus: It doesn't hurt that you have one of the best teacher's with Jeffrey Way.
-I really recomend his free Vue.js 2 course entitled [Learn Vue 2: Step By Step][laracast-vue].
+I really recommend his free Vue.js 2 course entitled [Learn Vue 2: Step By Step][laracast-vue].

 After completing the course I was so excited to learn more about Vue that I started reading a book named [Learning Vue.js 2][book] by Olga Filipova.

 ![book](./book.png)

-This book was listed as one the resources from the [Awesome Vue][awesome-vue] github repo that has tons of Vue related resources.
+This book was listed as one the resources from the [Awesome Vue][awesome-vue] Github repo that has tons of Vue related resources.

 ## Changing Teams

 So now I have changed teams from React to Vue.

-My mentor says that either one you chose it will help you further your Javascript learning so these are inline with my professional goals.
+My mentor says that either one you chose it will help you further your Javascript learning so these are in line with my professional goals.

 ## Wrapping Up